ChrisLinn/pub_sub/dev_log.md

 + make a process to check whether there's a file and then insert the new data into db
     + make it integrated
+    + has to be a daemon process

 # logs
 + 20170210
     + can get the data now
 + 20170211
     + gonna save the file
+    + can save the file now
+    + can have appropriate filename now